-While it can be consumed in any number of ways, it can easily be mixed into soup.
+While it can be consumed in any number of ways, it can easily be mixed into soups.

 It appears that the use of cordyceps sinensis is relatively safe, and does not cause extensive side effects.
 With this said, it should be understood that well controlled, comprehensive clinical safety studies have not been conducted.

 Of interest, there have been at least two case reports submitted detailing instances of lead poisoning.

 There is no available safety information available in young children, pregnant women, women trying to become pregnant, nursing mothers or patients with severe liver or kidney disease.